-Plenty of Australians (just shy of 50%) have private health insurance hospital cover, with more than 55% having extras cover.
+Plenty of Australians (just shy of 50%) have private health insurance hospital cover, while more than 55% have extras cover.
 Each year the federal government approves health insurance premium prices rises fund by fund.

-The overall increase on April 1 this year is set to be 3.95% – the lowest in 17 years, but a substantial increase nonetheless.
+The overall increase on April 1 this year was 3.95% – the lowest in 17 years, but a substantial increase nonetheless.
 For the consumer, it’s worth keeping in mind that an average figure masks a wide range of individual changes.

-If you want to beat the rate rise on April 1st by locking in your premiums early, then this article will detail what the average health insurance customer pays in Australia by state, so you can estimate whether you’re getting a good deal or not.
+This article will detail what the average health insurance customer pays in Australia by state, so you can estimate whether you’re getting a good deal and determine whether or not you should consider switching

 The cost of private health insurance to you as an individual will depend on the fund you choose, the policy you select, your family group (how many people are being insured) and the state you live in.
 Canstar’s 2017 Health Insurance Star Ratings report assesses the price and features of more than 23,000 policy and premium combinations from 21 providers, across nearly 500 consumer profiles that cover various demographics across the states and territories in Australia.